- What style of house do you have?

 - Have you seen a certain style of roof that you liked?

 - When do you see yourself making a decision on your home project?

 - Will all people that have input on the decision be present for the demonstration?

 - Will our Financing Services be Of Interest to You?

 We ask these questions so we can be fully prepared to meet your needs.
-After the estimate is confirmed we will meet with you in your home, further discuss your needs and propose the appropriate options.
-We will provide an in home demonstration of the window products and describe the remodeling process.
+After the estimate is confirmed we will meet with you in your home to further discuss your needs and propose appropriate options.
+We will show you a sample of the roofing products and describe the roof replacement process.
 We will take measurements, ask for design choices and provide you with a written estimate before we leave your home.